AdityaThorat679/URL-shortening-API_frontend_project/README.md

 ```bash
 docker build -t url-shortening-api .
 ```
-This command builds a Docker image named huddle-landing-page with the tag latest using the Dockerfile found in the current directory.
+This command builds a Docker image named url-shortening-api with the tag latest using the Dockerfile found in the current directory.

 - **Run Image / Run Container**
  ```bash